arietah8545/Independent-Study/entries/entry02-week2.md

 When brainstorming ideas for an app to make, my partner and I came up with a few possible ideas:

 - Community service app
-- App that connects accepted students within a specifc university
+- An app that connects accepted students within a specific university
-- Moodvie
+- Moodvie: Gives a movie recommendation based on the user’s mood
 - Party planning app

 We ultimately decided on the community service app.
 This would connect people who wanted to volunteer with organizations in need of help.